FlowFuse/flowfuse/docs/quick-start/README.md

 ## Step 1: Configure DNS

-Before running the FlowFuse, you need to configure your fully qualified domain name settings:
+Before running FlowFuse, you need to configure your fully qualified domain name settings:

-1. Set up a A record for your domain (e.g., `example.com`) to your server's IP address (this works with subdomain as well e.g. `flowfuse.example.com`).
+1. Set up an A record for your domain (e.g., `example.com`) to your server's IP address (this works with subdomain as well e.g. `flowfuse.example.com`).
+FlowFuse will run here.
 2. In the same manner, set up a wildcard DNS record (e.g., `*.example.com`, `*.flowfuse.example.com`) to point to your server's IP address.
+Any Node-RED instances setup by FlowFuse will run here.

 This step is crucial for the proper functioning of the application.
 FlowFuse will not run properly on `localhost` domain.